rbednarek/rn-able/README.md

 For additional support or questions, please refer to the application documentation or contact the development team.

-# Secondary Analysis Application Coming Soon!
+# Secondary Analysis Functionality Coming Soon!